This post may contain affiliate links. Please read our disclosure policy.

 This rich, thick mac and cheese is packed with cheddar cheese flavor and still smooth and creamy.
-The cheese sauce is made partially with evaporated milk, which has had about 60% of the moisture removed, so it takes much less time to thicken.
+The cheese sauce is made partially with evaporated milk, so it takes much less time to thicken.

 Dried gluten free pasta has something of a bad reputation for being soggy and falling apart, but I've found the perfect gluten free elbow noodles that don't get soggy.
 It's an Italian brand called Rummo.